pmean/build-website/text/06/BookSpss.md

 link\]](http://www.bookfinder4u.com/detail/1405145315.html) People
 always ask me for book recommendations, and I am frequently at a loss for what to say.
-Recommending a book is actually quite difficult, though, because people\'s needs vary so much.
+Recommending a book is actually quite difficult, though, because people's needs vary so much.
 A common request is for a book about SPSS, and the book mentioned above looks pretty good, though I have not read it yet.